xbeat/Machine-Learning/README.md

 Introduction to Regression Analysis

 Regression analysis is a statistical method used to model the relationship between variables.
 We'll explore two popular types: Linear Regression and Poisson Regression, highlighting their differences and use cases.

+## Motivations for Using KernelPCA over PCA

+Introduction to KernelPCA and PCA

+Principal Component Analysis (PCA) and Kernel PCA are dimensionality reduction techniques used in machine learning.
+While PCA is a linear method, KernelPCA extends this concept to non-linear relationships.
+This presentation will explore the motivation behind using KernelPCA over PCA, providing code examples and practical applications.

 ## Commutative Banach Algebra in Python